 Your risk for developing the condition increases as you get older.
 Discs are no longer as flexible as they used to be, and they can’t protect your vertebrae as effectively.

 Degenerative disc disease can cause chronic pain in your back in the area where the damaged discs reside.

 You may also experience pain that radiates down into your leg, as well as numbness or weakness that makes it difficult to walk or sit comfortably.

 To determine if degenerative disc disease is the cause of your back or leg pain, your Boston PainCare provider may request imaging tests, such as X-rays or an MRI, to get a closer look at your spinal column.

 Your provider also reviews your medical history, the severity of your pain, and other symptoms to create a treatment plan.
 The goal of a custom treatment is to alleviate chronic pain and help you retain your mobility and better overall functioning.

 Initially, your Boston Care provider may recommend rest, over-the-counter medications, and ice or heat therapy to improve your comfort.
 They may also suggest exercises that strengthen the muscles that support your spine.

 If these treatments don’t provide sufficient pain relief, your provider may administer injections that contain anesthetic medicines.
 These injections, known as facet joint injections, are effective at reducing inflammation and pain in joints surrounding the vertebrae.

 For those who continue to experience debilitating pain as a result of degenerative disc disease, surgery may be necessary to remove the damaged disc.
 This is often the last resort in treatment, with a goal to address the root cause of your pain to ensure long-term pain relief.

-If degenerative disc disease is reducing your quality of life, learn more about your treatment options by calling the office nearest you or booking an appointment online today.
+If degenerative disc disease is reducing your quality of life, learn more about your treatment options by calling our office today.